Contacts and Referrals

 - Discussions with child/young person;

-- Discussions with parent;
+- Discussions with parent/carer;

 - Discussions with managers;